hatredholder/Social-Network/README.md

 A social network type of project.

+Frontend: CSS, Semantic UI 2.4.

-Made with Django 4.0, a little bit of JS and AJAX.
+Backend: Django 4.0, JS and AJAX.

 # To do/to add: